volepp/devops-with-kubernetes-2020/README.md

 In that way, learning Google Cloud SQL would most likely be helpful when picking up similar services of other providers such as Amazon or Microsoft.
 Learning new things never hurts.

-These are the considerations over which I base my decision to use Google Cloud SQL hosted Postgres database.
+These are the considerations on which I base my decision to use Google Cloud SQL hosted Postgres database.
 It remains to be seen how this turns out in the end.